Case Studies

 CASE STUDY — Dunnhumby

-Global rebrand of world’s first customer data science platform
+Global brand transformation for the world’s first customer data science platform

 Challenge